joleel3389/sep11-freedom-project/blog/entry02.md

 }
 ```

-With the last addition of our `main.css`, everything comes together and appear in the preview, but simplified and clean in our `App.vue`.
+With the last addition of our `main.css`, everything comes together and appears in the preview, but simplified and clean in our `App.vue`.
 We won't have a ton of code to scroll through on one page, but instead code separated and organized into their own pages, which would make it easier to look for bugs.
 The following image below shows the final outcome/preview:

 <img width="505" height="615" alt="2025-12-21 15_36_11-Window" src="https://github.com/user-attachments/assets/c9630a02-9d0b-423f-b7b2-13bd5e907bc6" />